How Does Mineral Build-Up Restrict Water Pressure?

 Mineral build-up will restrict your water flow.

 Are you facing issues with reduced water pressure?
-Your home's pipes and outlets might be affected by mineral buildup.
+It's possible that your home's pipes and outlets might be affected by mineral buildup.

 Mineral scale can accumulate in any type of plumbing system, including pipes, fittings, and outlets, which can lead to a decrease in water pressure within your home's freshwater plumbing.